coreBOS/coreBOSDocumentation/user/pages/03.getting-started/03.develinstall/item.md

 cbdevel directory and throw in all the code.
 Let's jump into this directory,

-    cd cbdevel
+`cd cbdevel`

 and we have here the coreBOS code, just downloaded with the latest version.

 In this directory, we can launch a `git log`, for example, and it will show us all the commits that have been made till now.

-### What else can we do?
+## What else can we do?

-    #displays the state of the working directory and the staging area
+display the state of the working directory and the staging area

-    git status
+`git status`

 Right now, there are no changes, so everything is good.

-    git show --summary
+`git show --summary`

 It will show the last applied commit; the last code change that coreBOS got.

 So, okay, this is not something we could have done downloading the zip file.
 The real important thing is that this directory is controlled by